GIGA-XR/5025231073_Assignment_1/README.md

 **What I would change:** I would keep the physical buttons for quick system controls but add a small touch-sensitive area on the temple for scrolling, swiping, and selecting.
 This would still keep the current controls simple but give users a more direct way to interact with spatial content.

 <img width="1280" height="640" alt="button" src="https://github.com/user-attachments/assets/b608921d-b7b0-43c3-92d0-a3b8139df66d" />
-[Fig 3.
-XREAL One Pro physical control layout on the right temple arm.]
+</em>Fig 3.
+XREAL One Pro physical control layout on the right temple arm.</em>

 ## 3. Use of AI